 Ploidy information for many Opuntia species of the USA may also be found in “Pricklypears Commonly Found in the United States and Northern Mexico”, Green, C with Ferguson, D, 2012 (ISBN: 0615131212, 9780615131214).
 Another excellent source of ploidy information for cacti is “Cacti of the Trans-Pecos and Adjacent Areas”, Powell and Weedin, 2004 (ISBN: 0896725316, 978-0896725317).

 Prickly pear names change, and new science provides new evidence.
 Ploidy levels and taxonomy as presented here represent the best knowledge available at the time the various materials were published.
+Some species were undoubtedly misidentified.
 Names of opuntias have changed over time, thus it is important to interpret this information carefully.

 Louis Charles Christopher Krieger (1873-1940) worked with David Griffiths at the Plant Introduction Garden in Chico, California.
 Griffiths was interested in the forage potential of prickly pear cacti (Opuntia spp.).